aidbar/courseprereqs/readme.md

 # Course Prerequisite Chain App

-An application that draws course prerequisite chains from Sisu course unit data ([sisu_courseunit.json file] (https://opendata.tuni.fi/tau-curriculum-data/)).
+An application that draws course prerequisite chains from Sisu course unit data presented in the [sisu_courseunit.json file](https://opendata.tuni.fi/tau-curriculum-data/)).

 Created as an assignment for the HTI.550 Information Analytics and Visualisation course at Tampere University in 2023.